-When there occurs any disorder in the urinary system, kidney diseases such as Peripheral edema and kidney failure, which is associated with weight gain, can occur.
 Renal or kidney failure is a term used to refer to either permanent or temporary damaging of the kidneys resulting to its dysfunction.
-There are 2 types of kidney failures: chronic (this exhibits a slow progression over a long time and may result to permanent failure of the kidney) and acute, which occurs abruptly but is reversible.
+There are 2 types of kidney failures: chronic (this exhibits a slow progression over a long time and may result to the permanent failure of the kidney) and acute, which occurs abruptly but is reversible.

 Lack of Enough Sleep

-It is obvious that as we advance in age, our physical capabilities decrease* resulting to low body metabolic rates hence weight gain.
+It is obvious that as we advance in age, our physical capabilities decrease* resulting in low body metabolic rates hence weight gain.
 The changes that occur psychologically as age advances influence the body’s general composition and the functioning of the heart and lungs (cardiopulmonary).
-This reduces* one’s ability to perform tasks and exercises that could helpful to weight loss*.
+This reduces* one’s ability to perform tasks and exercises that could help to weight loss*.

 Stress and Weight Gain